Lecrapouille/gdcef/addons/gdcef/doc/README.md

 ./build.py
 ```

 Please be patient!
-The script needs some times for completing its job, since it
+The script needs some time for completing its job since it
 has:
 - to download CEF from this website https://cef-builds.spotifycdn.com/index.html
   (600 MB) and extract the tarball inside `../thirdparty/cef_binary`